 HUD regulations implementing Section 504 contain accessibility requirements for new construction and rehabilitation of housing as well as requirements for ensuring that the programs themselves are operated in a manner that is accessible to and usable by persons with disabilities.
-Both individual units and the common areas of buildings must be accessible under Section 504.
-These specific design and construction standards can be found in the Uniform Federal Accessibility Standards (UFAS).
+Both "individual units" and the "common areas" of buildings must be accessible under Section 504.
+These specific design and construction standards can be found in the "Uniform Federal Accessibility Standards" (UFAS).

-Specific 504 Requirements
+B. Specific 504 Requirements:

-- New Construction: A minimum of 5% or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with mobility impairments.
-In addition to the 5% of units made accessible to individuals with mobility impairments, a minimum of 2% or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with sensory impairments (hearing or vision). - Section 504 does not specify what constitutes compliant dwelling units for individuals with hearing and visual impairments.
-HUD recommends following ICC/ANSI A117.1-2009 Section 1006, including audible and visual notification on fire alarms and audio and visual notification system at the primary unit entrance. - Substantial Rehabilitation: If alterations are undertaken to a project that has 15 or more units and the cost of the alteration is 75% or more of the replacement cost of the completed facility, then the accessibility requirements for the projects are the same as for newly constructed projects. - Other Alterations: When other alterations are undertaken, including but not limited to modernization and rehabilitation that does not meet the threshold of Substantial Rehabilitation under the Act, such alterations are required to be accessible to the maximum extent feasible up to the point where at least 5% of the units in a project are accessible.
-If alterations of single elements or spaces of a dwelling unit when considered together amount to an alteration of a dwelling unit, then the entire dwelling unit shall be made accessible.
+New Construction - A minimum of "5%" or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with "mobility impairments".
+In addition to the 5% of units made accessible to individuals with mobility impairments, a minimum of "2%" or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with "sensory impairments" (hearing or vision).

+NOTE: Section 504 does not specify what constitutes compliant dwelling units for individuals with "hearing and visual impairments".
+HUD recommends following "ICC/ANSI A117.1-2009 Section 1006", including audible and visual notification on fire alarms and audio and visual notification system at the primary unit entrance.

+Substantial Rehabilitation - If alterations are undertaken to a project that has "15 or more units" and the cost of the alteration is "75% or more of the replacement cost" of the completed facility, then the accessibility requirements for the projects are the same as for newly constructed projects.

+Other Alterations- When other alterations are undertaken, including but not limited to modernization and rehabilitation which does not meet the threshold of "Substantial Rehabilitation" under the Act, such alterations are required to be accessible to the "maximum extent feasible" up to the point where at least "5%" of the units in a project are accessible.
+If alterations of "single elements or spaces" of a dwelling unit when considered together amount to an alteration of a dwelling unit, then the entire dwelling unit shall be made accessible.

-In some cases, Section 504 requirements may be stricter than requirements under the Fair Housing Act.
-For instance, in regard to townhome development, Section 504 would be applicable to a new construction project composed of all two story townhomes.
-HUD Notices CPD 00-09 and PIH 99-52 (HA) states that, a development consisting entirely of multistory townhouses constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements at 24 CFR §100.205 (FHAG), but would still have to meet the Section 504 5% + 2% accessibility requirements at 24 CFR §8.22 (Section 504).
-A townhouse development of five (5) or more single story units would still have to comply with the Fair Housing Act design and construction requirements.
-Whether or not the rehab of a development of two story townhouses would need to meet the 504 requirements would depend on the extent of the rehabilitation and whether the applicant could present documentation that the modifications would not be feasible.
+In some cases, Section 504 requirements may be "stricter" than requirements under the "Fair Housing Act".
+For instance, in regard to townhome development, Section 504 would be applicable to a new construction project composed of all two-story townhomes.
+HUD Notices CPD 00-09 and PIH 99-52 (HA) states that, "a development consisting entirely of multistory townhouses constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements at 24 CFR §100.205 (FHAG) but would still have to meet the Section 504 5% + 2% accessibility requirements at 24 CFR §8.22 (Section 504).
+A townhouse development of five (5) or more single-story units would still have to comply with the Fair Housing Act design and construction requirements.
+Whether or not the rehab of a development of two-story townhouses would need to meet the 504 requirements would depend on the extent of the rehabilitation and whether the applicant could present documentation that the modifications would not be feasible.